jwcarter/small-rnd/readme.txt

 and then added to the new 64 bits of state of the other generator to make the new random number.
 This generator has a period of ~2^126.

-The rand_127.c generator uses a MWC32 generator with no lag and a AWC (Add with Carry) generator with no lag.
-The new state of the MWC32 generator is added with the new state of the AWC generator to make the new random number.
+The rand_127.c generator uses a MWC32 generator with lag three.
+The full 64-bit output is mixed by multiplying the upper and lower 32-bits with 32-bit numbers, rotating the second product by 32-bits and adding it to the first product to make the new random number.
 This generator has a period of ~2^127.

 The rand_255.c generator uses a MWC32 generator with lag seven.
 The new state X2 and C2 (where X2 is the lower 32-bits and C2 is the upper of a